standoverdance/melodic-language/README.md

 | 24 | 12 up | Z | U |
 | 25 | 12 down | J | T |

-If you want to extend it, follow the semitone sequence for accurate translation
+If you want to change or extend it, follow the semitone sequence for accurate translation to sound.
 example:
 | 26 | 13 up | Ę |
 | -------- | ------- | -------- |